<em>Petasites</em>: planting, cultivation, care

 - Soil type All, moist

-The Petasite is a rhizomatous perennial plant of family Asteraceae, related to oxeye daisy and aster.
-It grows naturally on riverbanks, in damp ditches and woodland understorey, and up to around 1,500 m altitude in northern Europe, particularly France, but also in Asia, North Africa and North America.
+Petasite is a rhizomatous perennial plant of family Asteraceae, like daisy and aster.
+It grows naturally on riverbanks, in wet ditches and understoreys, and up to about 1 500 m altitude in northern Europe, particularly in France, but also in Asia, North Africa and North America.

-The genus includes about fifteen species, some of which, such as Petasites hybridus (syn.
-Petasites officinalis), are so common that they are frequently found at ditch edges, near wet places or in mountainous zones where they readily colonise.
+Genus includes around fifteen species some of which, such as Petasites hybridus (syn.
+Petasites officinalis), are so common that they are often found on ditch edges, near wet places or in mountainous areas of our country which they readily colonise.

-Among petasites, there are small-leaved species such as Petasites fragrans, noted for its scent, large-leaved species such as Petasites albus or white petasite, and giant species like giant Japanese petasites (Petasites japonicus var. giganteus) and Petasites hybridus, also known as Great petasite or hybrid petasite.
-The latter is also a recognised medicinal plant and carries many folk names such as “Hatter”, “Great Donkey’s Step”, “Devil’s Hat”, “Scabby-herb”, “Plague-herb” or “marsh rhubarb”.
+Among petasites, one distinguishes small-leaved species such as Petasites fragrans which is scented, large-leaved species such as Petasites albus or white petasite and giant species such as giant Japanese petasites (Petasites japonicus var.
+Giganteus) and Petasites hybridus, also called great petasite or hybrid petasite.
+The latter, which is also a recognised medicinal plant, bears many common nicknames such as “Hatter”, “Great donkey’s step”, “Devil’s hat”, “scabwort”, “pest-herb” or “marsh rhubarb”.

-Petasite is also sometimes known by English name “butterbur”, as its huge leaves were once used to wrap pats of butter.
+Petasite is also sometimes encountered under English name “butterbur”, because its huge leaves were once used to wrap lumps of butter.

-Fast-growing, all petasites form dense, spreading clumps.
-Depending on species, plant height ranges from 0.30–0.50 m for groundcover types up to 1.50 m for the gigantic petasites.
-Even the shorter types can easily reach more than 1 m spread at maturity.
-This perennial spreads readily, often extending well beyond intended limits via thick running rhizomes, and can become invasive unless its spread is controlled.
+Fast-growing, all petasites form dense, mat-forming clumps.
+Depending on species, plant height ranges from 0.30 to 0.50 m for groundcovers up to 1.50 m for the huge petasite specimens.
+But even the shortest petasites can easily reach more than 1 m spread at maturity.
+This perennial spreads easily, often extending well beyond intended limits thanks to its thick running rhizomes, and can become invasive if its spread is not controlled.

 Petasite hybridus – botanical illustration